agneevX/homelab/README.md

 ## Backups and updates

-Every day at 9PM, a couple of scripts run that backup certain important files to my cloud drive using rclone.
+Every day at 9PM, a couple of scripts run that backup certain important files/databases to my cloud drive using rclone.

-Every Sunday at 9PM, a script runs on both servers that automatically update its software.
+Every Sunday at 9PM, a script runs on both servers that automatically update its firmware.

-These tasks are done by cron jobs and use Healthchecks.io for status reporting.
-Further I'm able to receive notifications on my phone with the Healthchecks telegram bot if these jobs do not complete
+These tasks are done by cron jobs and I use Healthchecks.io for status reporting.
+Further, I receive notifications with the Healthchecks Telegram bot if these jobs fail to complete.

 All backup scripts are under the `backup` folder inside `scripts`.